preciofishbone/OmniaDocsG2/pages/page-types/section-settings/index.rst

 .. image:: page-types-settings-header-new2.png

 + **Title**: If you want a title to be displayed for the section, add it here.
 Not mandatory.
-You can add a title in any or all the tenant languages.
-Click the flag to change language.
+You can add a title in any tenant language.
 + **Icon type/Icon**: If you would like to use an icon, first select type and then an icon from the list.
 + **Custom settings**: If you don't want to use the global settings for the business profile, for this section, Select "Custom settings" (selected in the image above).